A Robert Wagner film project. Produced by Joan Babchak.

 Lewis, Victor - Mr. Victor Lewis on finding Victor Lewis.

-Lundy, Curtis - Mr. Curtis Lundy on the bass and Betty.
+Lundy, Curtis - Mr. Curtis Lundy got his bass.

 Mabern, Harold - Mr. Harold Mabern on playing with Wes Montgomery.